Four Weeks That Will Change Your LifeBy Jared Hammond ’14 Published: Mar 15, 2013

 “I have always been a believer in the effectiveness of the Lighthouse experience and it was an honor for me to be asked to lead a trip,” said Tony Manganello ’99 leader of the Southeast Asia team.
 “I still think Lighthouse trips grant students an incredible opportunity to radically broaden their perspective on life and faith.”

 This year Taylor sent teams to the Bahamas, the Czech Republic, Ethiopia, Ghana, Nepal, Peru, and Southeast Asia.
 Two of the newest trips this year are the Peru and Nepal trips.
 Both were started through partnerships with organizations run by Taylor Alumni.
 The Peru team worked with VisionTrust – an outreach launched by Taylor alum Matthew Storer ’91 to work with children in impoverished regions.
-The Nepal team served with Tiny Hands International and its founder and president John Molineux ’02 in efforts to rescue child victims of sex trafficking.
+The Nepal team served with an organization that works to rescue child victims of sex trafficking.

 “I was really able to see God’s sovereignty there,” said Stephen Straits ‘14, a member of the Nepal team “Working with the street kids was my favorite part because even though it was really difficult, probably the most difficult part, it was enjoyable to see God work there.”